phizaz/gaw/README.md

 *"gaw" means "glue" in Thai*

-**Gaw** is a small library that helps you developing microservices with ease.
+**Gaw** is a small library that helps you developing microservices over simple TCP socket with ease.

 This is how it works!